thrally969/gloop/README.md

 The memorial is open to the public 24 hours a day and seven days a week.
 There is a small fee for adults, and children are accepted free of charge.

+## Dexter Avenue King Memorial Baptist Church
+Dexter Avenue King Memorial Baptist Church is a historic African American church in Montgomery, Alabama.

+It was founded in 1877.
+The original congregation consisted of freed slaves from nearby plantations.

+The church was used as a meeting place for leaders of the civil rights movement, including Martin Luther King Jr., who served as its pastor from 1954 to 1960.

+In 1978, the church received its current name in honor of former pastor and civil rights activist Dr. Martin Luther King Jr.

+The church is a National historic Landmark (1974) and listed on the National Register of Historic Places (1980).